 Maureen O’Neil is the former president of the Canadian Foundation for Healthcare Improvement (CFHI).
 After joining the organization in 2008, she successfully re-oriented the Foundation from its previous mandate in applied health services research to its current role in healthcare improvement.
 Since that time, CFHI has become a recognized leader in spreading and scaling innovation, with a track record building coalitions that deliver better care, value and health.

-Maureen O’Neil is the president of the International Development Research Centre (IDRC), the interim president of the International Centre for Human Rights and Democratic Development and the president of the North-South Institute.
-She is a former deputy minister of citizenship for the Government of Ontario.
+Previous positions include president of the International Development Research Centre, interim president of the International Centre for Human Rights and Democratic Development, president of the North-South Institute, and deputy minister of citizenship, Government of Ontario.